 6. Set job limits (optional).

-You can limit the number of applications or the amount of spend per job across all jobs in a single campaign.
+You can limit the number of applies or the amount of spend per job across all jobs in a single campaign.
 When a sponsored job reaches a limit, it will be paused.
 Your remaining budget will be spent on active jobs in the campaign.

 7. Name your campaign and add a tracking token.